hot-dao/omni-sdk/README.md

 const omni = new OmniBridge({
   logger: console, // optional

-  tonApiKey: env.TON_API_KEY, // only if use TON
+  tonRpc: env.TON_API_KEY, // only if use TON
   evmRpc: { 56: ["rpc"] }, // only if use EVM
   solanaRpc: ["rpc"], // only if use SOLANA